Miami-Dade School Superintendent Alberto Carvalho On Mask Use For Upcoming School Year: 'Decision Cannot Be Rushed'

 Governor Ron DeSantis held a round table discussion earlier Tuesday with his allies on opposing mask mandates for schools.

-Last week, DeSantis doubled down on his opposition to mask mandates for students.MORE NEWS: RV Market Suffering Same Shortages Plaguing Many Industries
+Last week, DeSantis doubled down on his opposition to mask mandates for students.MORE NEWS: Florida's Lobster Mini Season Is Here

 “There’s been talk about potentially people advocating at the federal level, imposing compulsory masks on kids,” DeSantis said.
 “We’re not doing that in Florida, OK?
 We need our kids to breathe.”